-Our interest here is precisely to locate that poetics of scent.
-We will begin with a broad overview of the possible readings suggested by the words of the Tahitian passenger, ranging from European and colonial attitudes towards smell and odours to postcolonial artistic efforts to construct an olfactory poetics.
-Through a close examination of the novel's depiction of the 'parfums' of Tahiti, we will ultimately posit a particular, and particularly Tahitian, 'poetics of scent' that both reflects and resists the motifs evoked by this opening scene.
-From the broadest historical and geographical perspective, the hierarchy of the senses, with vision at the top and smell often at the very bottom, has a long history in European thought, beginning with Plato and Aristotle, and notably emphasized by Kant in his aesthetics (see Corbin 1986: 7; Classen et al. 1994: 84-85; Shiner and Kriskovets 2007: 275; Curtis 2008: 10).
-The downgrading of the sense of smell in the domains of philosophy and aesthetics has typically rested on several criteria: that it is related to the ephemeral rather than the permanent, since most smells are difficult or impossible to preserve or exactly reproduce (see Corbin 1986: 7; Classen et al. 1994: 3); that it is non-cognitive or non-intellectual, especially due to its lack of a vocabulary and thus the possibility of discursive analysis, control and stability; that it is more closely connected to mere bodily experience than mental reflection (see Classen et al. 1994: 3; Batty 2010: 1137 - though she goes on to challenge this claim, and Curtis 2008); and that smells are part of the secondary, subjective experience of an encounter with an object, rather than an objective form of knowledge of the object itself.
-Thus, noted art critic Roger Scruton argues that while the visual sense (particularly in the aesthetic domain) involves a direct engagement with the object of vision, the sense of smell involves only a secondary internal experience derived from the object (Scruton 1979: 114).
+From the broadest historical and geographical perspective, the hierarchy of the senses, with vision at the top and smell often at the very bottom, has a long history in European thought, beginning with Plato and Aristotle, and notably emphasized by Kant in his aesthetics (see Corbin 1986: 7, Classen, Howes, and Synnott 1994: 84-85, Shiner and Kriskovets 2007: 275, and Curtis 2008: 10).
+The downgrading of the sense of smell in the domains of philosophy and aesthetics has typically rested on several criteria: that it is related to the ephemeral rather than the permanent, since most smells are difficult or impossible to preserve or exactly reproduce (see Corbin 1986: 7, and Classen, Howes and Synnott (1994: 3); that it is non-cognitive or nonintellectual, lacking an adequate vocabulary and thus the possibility of discursive analysis, control and stability; that it is more closely connected to mere bodily experience than mental reflection (see Classen, Howes and Synnott 1994: 3, Batty 2010: 1137 - though she goes on to challenge this claim, and Curtis 2008); and that smells are part of the secondary, subjective experience of an encounter with an object, rather than an objective form of knowledge of the object itself.
+Thus noted art critic Roger Scruton argues that while the visual sense (particularly in the aesthetic domain) involves a direct engagement with the object of vision, the sense of smell involves only a secondary internal experience derived from the object (Scruton 1979: 114).

-In the European experience, this intellectual dismissal of the sense of smell has been accompanied - especially in the nineteenth and twentieth centuries - by sociological degradation of smell (see Corbin 1986: 4-5, 143-48; Classen et al. 1994: 161-68; Terranova 2007: 137-53; Curtis 2008).
-In The Foul and the Fragrant, Alain Corbin lays out the ways in which the sense of smell in the European imagination of the nineteenth century came to be associated with the refreshing scents of the flower garden and perfumes, but also lower bodily functions such as lust, defecation and putrefaction.
-This latter association in particular linked smell to the savage and the animal:
+In the European experience, this intellectual dismissal of the sense of smell has been accompanied - especially in the nineteenth and twentieth centuries - by the sociological degradation of smell (see Corbin 1986: 4-5, 143-48, Classen, Howes and Synnott 1994: 161-68, Terranova 2007: 137-53, and Curtis 2008).
+In The Foul and the Fragrant, Alain Corbin shows how the sense of smell in the European imaginary of the nineteenth century came to be associated with the refreshing scents of the flower garden and perfumes, but also with lower bodily functions such as lust, defecation, and putrefaction.
+These latter associations in particular linked smell to the savage and the animal:

-Sniffing and smelling, a predilection for powerful animal odors, the erotic effect of sexual odors - all become objects of suspicion.
+Sniffing and smelling, a predilection for powerful animal odors, the erotic effect of sexual odors-all become objects of suspicion.
 Such interests, thought to be essentially savage, attest to a proximity to animals, a lack of refinement, and ignorance of good manners.
 In short, they reveal a basic failure at the level of social education.
 The sense of smell is at the bottom of the hierarchy of senses, along with the sense of touch.
 (Corbin 1986: 7)